EJSAHN/legacy-marker-rescue/README.md

 ## Citation and archive DOI

 Temporary citation fields are provided in `CITATION.cff`.
-The GitHub repository URL is filled in; the Zenodo DOI can remain as `10.5281/zenodo.TBD` until an archival release is deposited.
+An archival DOI will be added after a versioned software release is deposited.